ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_tune/kernel_comp_lib.md

 However, it is possible to use newer versions of OpenSSL which could yield performance improvements.
 This is achieved by using the `--with-openssl` switch when configuring the Redis build.
 Point this switch to the directory that contains the source code of the version of OpenSSL you'd like to have Redis link to.
 The Redis build system takes care of the rest.
 There is also a `--with-openssl-opt` switch which allows you to add options to the build for OpenSSL.

-The version of OpenSSL Redis is using can be verified by running the command `Redis -V`.